Wortley Top Forge

 From 11:00am a Model Engineering Group operate the Miniature Passenger Carrying Railway, with steam locomotives operating on most weekends.

-Increased or additional chargers may apply on Special Event days.
+Increased or additional chargers may apply on Special Event days and additional attractions.

 For an individual or family trip around the Forge we recommend allowing at least an hour and a half although longer may be required on busy days.